vanilophp/site-news/vanilo-4-upcoming.md

 Because Laravel 11 is not yet final, and we can't yet tell if there will be any breaking changes in Laravel 11 that would heavily affect Vanilo.

-Especially the upcoming `$casts` -> `casts()` changes of Eloquent models can cause surprises if Laravel decides to drop the old way (based on the `$casts` property) of defining attribute casts.
+Especially the upcoming `$casts -> casts()` changes of Eloquent models can cause surprises if Laravel decides to drop the old way (based on the `$casts` property) of defining attribute casts.

 So far, Vanilo 4 dev versions work well with Laravel 11 dev versions.

 If we'll have to decide whether Vanilo 4 should be compatible Laravel 10 or with Laravel 11, and there will be no easy way to support both, then we'll opt for Laravel 11 and drop Laravel 10 support.

-But, our aim is to support both Laravel 10 and 11 if possible.
+But, our aim is Vanilo 4 to support both Laravel 10 and 11 if possible.

 ## Breaking Changes